 Jad: What is your favourite part about your job as an artist and what is your least favourite part?

 Alexandra: My favourite part is to compose, play, record my music, and enjoy the process of it becoming a full and alive structure.
-I also like to teach, despite that I am not particularly happy when my students don’t do their assignments – it obstructs the development and I don’t like things getting stuck.
-What I really hate though, is to deal with paperwork and marketing – if I have the chance, I would hire someone to do that for me and I will never engage in such activities again – I find them more annoying than waiting for a progress bar on the computer.
+I also like to teach, despite that, I am not particularly happy when my students don’t do their assignments – it obstructs their development and I don’t like things getting stuck.
+What I really hate though, is dealing with paperwork and marketing – if I have the chance, I would hire someone to do that for me and I will never engage in such activities again – I find them more annoying than waiting for a progress bar on the computer.